Simple Everyday Recipes

 • Add the almond flour, cocoa powder, baking soda, and salt to the bowl and fold together using a rubber spatula until just about combined - do not overmix.
 Stir in the dark chocolate chips.
 Cover the dough tightly with aluminum foil or plastic wrap and chill for at least 20 minutes or up to 2 days.
 Chilling is mandatory for this cookie dough.

 • Preheat the oven to 350°F. Line 2 large baking sheets with parchment paper or a silicone baking mat.
 Set aside.
 Roll balls of dough, about 2.5-3 Tablespoons of dough each, into balls.
-I typically use this 1.25 oz cookie scoop.3 The dough will be slightly sticky - that's OK!
+The dough will be slightly sticky - that's OK!
 Press down slightly on the baking sheet into a flatter round disc.

 • Bake for 8-10 minutes (depending on size), until the edges are just set.
 These took exactly 9 minutes.
 They will look extremely soft when you remove from the oven.
 Allow to cool for 5 minutes on the cookie sheet - this is important as they can fall apart if transferred too soon.
 Transfer to cooling rack to finish cooling completely.